wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ---

 <h4 class="subheader">
 Today we received a support ticket from a customer that wants to deploy his PHP application to <a href="http://fortrabbit.com/">fortrabbit</a>, a PHP as a service provider.
 In order to help this customer I decided to create a small sample app and try to deploy it to fortrabbit.
 This blogpost describes the steps I took.
-I will give you a short summery right away: It was very easy!
+I will give you a short summary right away: It was very easy!
 </h4>

 READMORE